Top 5 This Week

 3. The Cotswolds

-The Cotswolds is the archetypal English countryside — rolling hills, honey-colored limestone villages with thatched roofs, ancient parish churches, village pubs serving real ale, and market towns with independent shops and cafes.
-Bourton-on-the-Water, Burford, Chipping Campden, and Stow-on-the-Wold are the most famous villages; Bibury’s Arlington Row is possibly the most photographed scene in rural England.
-The area is best explored by car or on foot — the Cotswold Way (102 miles) is one of England’s most beautiful long-distance walks.
+The Cotswolds is the archetypal English countryside — rolling hills, honey-coloured limestone villages with thatched roofs, ancient parish churches, village pubs serving real ale, and market towns with independent shops and cafés.
+Bourton-on-the-Water, Burford, Chipping Campden, and Stow-on-the-Wold are the best known villages; Bibury’s Arlington Row is possibly the most photographed scene in rural England.
+The area is best explored by car or on foot — the Cotswold Way (102 miles) is among England’s prettiest long-distance walks.

 4. Bath

-Bath is perhaps the most perfectly preserved Georgian city in Britain — and the only place in the UK with naturally hot spring water that flows at a constant 46°C. The Roman Baths (a remarkably complete complex built around the hot springs 2,000 years ago) are one of the finest Roman sites in Britain.
-The Royal Crescent and Pulteney Bridge are among England’s most beautiful architectural set pieces.
+Bath is perhaps the most perfectly preserved Georgian city in Britain — and the only place in the UK with naturally hot spring water that flows at a constant 46°C. The Roman Baths (a remarkably complete complex built around the hot springs 2,000 years ago) count among the finest Roman sites in Britain.
+The Royal Crescent and Pulteney Bridge are two of England’s most admired architectural set pieces.
 The city is compact, walkable, and full of excellent restaurants, independent shops, and museums.
 It’s an easy day trip from London but deserves at least one overnight stay.

 5. The Scottish Highlands

 The Scottish Highlands are one of the wildest and most dramatic landscapes in Europe — vast moorlands, ancient mountain ranges (the Cairngorms, the Torridon range, the Cuillins of Skye), deep lochs, and a coastline of extraordinary beauty.
-Glencoe is one of the most atmospheric valleys in Britain, with a violent history and brooding, magnificent scenery.
+Glencoe, with its violent history and brooding, magnificent scenery, is among the most atmospheric valleys in Britain.
 Loch Ness is famous for all the wrong reasons — the monster is almost certainly fictional — but the loch itself is beautiful, and Urquhart Castle on its shores is an atmospheric ruin.
 The Isle of Skye, accessible by bridge, has landscapes (Old Man of Storr, Fairy Pools, Quiraing) that look like they belong in a fantasy film.

 6. Snowdonia, Wales